department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 ---

 So I'm going to ask you to do some tasks that will help us see how the appointments tool is functioning.
 Please think out loud as you work through these.
 This helps me understand what steps you are taking and why.
-If you find anything frustrating or confusing as part of this process, please feel free to share that feedback too.
+If you find anything frustrating or confusing as part of this process, please feel free to share that feedback.

-PROMPT: First, I'd like you to go to the website VA.gov.
+PROMPT: First, I'd like you to go to the website "VA.gov".

 PROMPT: From here, I'd like you to find your appointments.
 - And just a reminder from here on, if there's anything you don't want to share with us, let me know.